 About

-My passions lie in machine learning, computer vision, space systems software, and Golang architecture [in no particular order].
+My passions lie in machine learning, computer vision, distributed systems architecture, and space systems software [in no particular order].

-Outside the realm of technology, I enjoy film & digging myself down wikipedia rabbit holes :D.
+Outside of technology, I enjoy film, digging myself down wikipedia rabbit holes, and puzzles :D.

 Experience